There are currently no products in the cart.

-If you are trying to build size and strength, you need to make sure that you are taking in plenty of carbs to fuel your performance in the gym.
+If you are trying to build size and strength, you need to make sure that you are taking in plenty of protein to support the muscle-building process.

-In either case… there is not simply one macro split that works for everyone.
-People have found success using a wide variety of different macro splits.
+In either case, there is no one macro split that’s going to work best for everyone.
+People have ultimately found success using a wide variety of different macro splits.

 The key lies in understanding the fundamentals and then tweaking the small things until you find what works best for you.